sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

     :::vim
     :ter git --no-pager

-Then I just hit `st<Enter>`, which will open a new terminal within ViM which runs `git status` command asynchronously.
+Then I just hit `st<Enter>`, which will open a new terminal within ViM which runs `git st` command asynchronously (which is an alias to `git status`).

 After seeing the output I noticed that I immediately issued another `,gdiff<Enter>`, which opens up another terminal split to run the `git diff` command.
 Such multiple splits quickly got annoying again.
+Yeah, I'm easily annoyed.
 I need this mapping to *not* open a new split if I'm already in a `git` output terminal window.
 Here's what I'm using currently:

     :::vim
     nnoremap <Leader>g :ter <C-r>=&buftype == 'terminal' && job_info(term_getjob('%')).cmd[0] ==? 'git' ? '++curwin ' : ''